fuyufjh/GraphicBuffer/README.md

 Find a constructor that is suitable for you.
 Try googling for source code of `GraphicBuffer.cpp` for your API, for example: https://android.googlesource.com/platform/frameworks/native/+/jb-dev/libs/ui/GraphicBuffer.cpp.
 Once you have identified the constructor signature you would like to use, find the name of it's symbol in

 ```
-# same as above by without -C
+# same as above but without -C
 $ /somewhere/android-ndk/find-it/arm-linux-androideabi-gcc-nm -D libui.so | grep GraphicBuffer | sort
 ```